-• event of a fire, smoke from a fire or detection of a gas odor: Pull fire alarm and notify building occupants by means of • Evacuate students and staff to the designated areas.
+In the event of a fire, smoke from a fire or detection of a gas odor:

+Pull fire alarm and notify building occupants by means of • Evacuate students and staff to the designated areas.
 These areas should be a safe distance away from emergency personnel.
 Be aware of the arrival of emergency responders.
 See map of evacuation routes and assembly areas located (or included in this manual on next page) • Follow primary fire drill route whenever possible.
 Follow alternate route if primary route is blocked or dangerous.
-See map, located (or included in this manual on next page) • Teachers take class roster. • Teachers take attendance after evacuation. • Teachers report missing students to building administrator immediately. • If trapped by fire, go to Shelter-in-Place Procedures .
-Buildi ng administrator: • Building administrator notifies fire department (call 911) and superintendent. • Building administrator or designee meets with emergency officials as soon as possible. • After consulting with appropriate official, building administrator may move students to primary relocation center at if weather is inclement or building is damaged. • Do not reenter buildings until they are declared safe by fire or law enforcement personnel. • Building administrator notifies staff and students of termination of emergency.

-Fire drills should be held at varied times during the school day.

-Extra staffing is necessary for students with special medical or physical needs.
+See map, located (or included in this manual on next page) Teachers take class roster.
+Teachers take attendance after evacuation.
+Teachers report missing students to building administrator immediately. • If trapped by fire, go to Shelter-in-Place Procedures .
+Buildi • ng administrator: Building administrator notifies fire department (call 911) and superintendent. • Building administrator or designee meets with emergency officials as soon as possible. • After consulting with appropriate official, building administrator may move students to primary relocation center at if weather is inclement or building is damaged. • Do not reenter buildings until they are declared safe by fire or law enforcement personnel. • Building administrator notifies staff and students of termination of emergency. rills should be held at varied times during the school day. ce both primary and alternate routes.
+Extra s staffing is necessary for students with special medical or physical needs.